Want to learn how to edit in Photoshop?

 Another way would be to include the hands of someone that is just about to take a nice, warm sip of that oh-so-perfect cappuccino.
 Why, you might ask?
 Because a human element in a photo is always a great way to help the viewer visualize themselves as the main character in the story you’re telling.

 Well, that’s all for this time!
-Drop a comment below if you found my tips and tricks useful OR if there’s anything particular you’d like a tutorial on for next time!
-Happy editing! 😊
+Drop a comment below if you found my tips and tricks useful on how to edit in Photoshop OR if there’s anything particular you’d like a tutorial on for next time!
+Happy editing in Photoshop! 😊

-If you don’t have Adobe Photoshop you can sign up for a free trial here.
+If you want to edit your photos in Photoshop but you don’t have Adobe Photoshop you can sign up for a free trial here.
 I’ve received a couple of questions on which plan I use and that’s the one called “Photography (20GB)”, which includes both Photoshop and Lightroom.
 In case you use any other software from Adobe you might want to sign up for another plan.